INITIATION TO FLUID TURBULENCE

 4 hrs lab course

-Teacher: Henda Djeridi and Nicolas Mordant
+Teacher: Henda Djeridi

-On one hand, PIV measurements provide instantaneous pictures of the flow enabling to observe the unsteady separated flow behind the cylinder and calculate basic statistical quantities such as the mean velocity and turbulent quantities.
+On one hand, PIV measurements provide instantaneous pictures of the flow enabling to observe the unsteady separated flow behind the airfoil and calculate basic statistical quantities such as the mean velocity and turbulent quantities.
 On the other hand, hot wire anemometry provides time resolved quantities.
 Thanks to their spectral analysis, the frequencies characteristic of the shedding vortices in the wake (Strouhal number) and of the smaller scales of turbulence (Kolmogorov scale) can be obtained.
 Transversal scans also show the downstream development of the wake and illustrate the turbulent diffusion of momentum.

 A numerical study of a flow past a cylinder